 Laboratory Techniques 2

 This unit provides an introduction to some laboratory techniques and associated practical and analytical skills for interpreting data in inorganic, organic, physical, analytical and computational chemistry.

 This module will introduce new, emerging and unusual (NEU) materials and their manufacturing processes.

 This module will introduce the concepts of green chemistry and its role in moving towards a more environmentally sustainable and economically viable chemical industry.

-Your final year is an integrated undergraduate masters year, focusing on a major research project in your chosen specialist area, plus taught units covering topics at the forefront of the field.
+In your final year, you will undertake a research project in line with your specialism and also study advanced chemistry concepts.
 Please note that the following list of units is indicative and may be subject to change.

 Read more about this year of study